benbjurstrom/prezet/README.md

 ## 🌟 Features

-#### Installs in seconds:
-Set up your project with a single command.
-See Quick Start for details.
+- **Installs in seconds:**  Set up your project with a single command.

-#### Automatic Image Optimization:
-Streamline your media with automated compression, WebP conversion, and responsive srcset handling.
+- **Automatic Image Optimization:** Streamline your media with automated compression, WebP conversion, and responsive srcset handling.

-#### Dynamic Table of Contents:
-Automatically generate a nested, scroll-synced TOC from H2 and H3 headings.
+- **Dynamic Table of Contents:** Automatically generate a nested, scroll-synced TOC from your article's H2 and H3 headings.

-#### Validated Frontmatter:
-Validate and cast frontmatter data into structured DTOs for consistency across your content.
+- **Validated Frontmatter:** Validate and cast frontmatter data into structured DTOs for consistency across your content.

-#### SUMMARY.md Support:
-Organize your blog level hierarchy with simple headings and links.
+- **SUMMARY.md Support:** Organize your blog level hierarchy with simple headings and links.

-#### Configurable Markdown:
-Tailor CommonMark extensions, route settings, and front matter DTOs through the package's configuration file.
+- **Configurable Markdown:** Tailor CommonMark extensions, route settings, and front matter DTOs through the package's configuration file.

-#### SEO Optimization:
-Automatically generate meta tags based on front matter data for better search engine discoverability.
+- **SEO Optimization:** Automatically generate meta tags based on front matter data for better search engine discoverability.

-#### Blade Components in Markdown:
-Include Laravel Blade components in your markdown for enriched, interactive content.
+- **Blade Components:** Include Laravel Blade components in your markdown for enriched, interactive content.

-#### Complete Customization:
-Prezet is built on top of modular action classes allowing you full customization of the package's built in controllers.
+- **Complete Customization:** Prezet is built on top of modular action classes allowing you full customization of the package's built in controllers.

 ## 🚀 Quick start